 Especially relevant is the fact that the plastic container that the floss comes in is made of plastic.
 These containers are often not labeled for recycling.
-In my opinion, the best alternative to floss is a water flosser.
+In my opinion, the best alternative to flossing is a water flosser.

-In addition, the water starts removing harmful bacteria and debris that traditional brushing, air flossing, and string flossing can’t reach.
+Also, the water starts removing harmful bacteria and debris that traditional brushing, air flossing, and string flossing can’t reach.

 Although this product may seem a bit pricey at first, It is clear that it is a sounds investment.
 Especially when taking into account the cost of floss and the number of times you must purchase it over and over and over again, the water flosser wins every time.

 As a result, by using the water flosser we benefit from keeping miles of floss and pounds of plastic packaging out of our oceans and landfills.